A DevOps tutorial on migrating to microservices

 APIs in action

 These modern, web-scale applications are built according to the microservices architecture.
 They have reached a level of scale that requires them to be managed using APIs for each service they expose.
-Managing APIs at this scale requires more than an ad hoc approach to APIs; it needs a focused API design strategy.
+API management for microservices at this scale requires more than an ad hoc approach to APIs; it needs a focused API design strategy.

 APIs and the inevitable device explosion